-• Avoid dominating the conversation if in a group setting.

-- · Refrain from inappropriate or derogatory language or gestures. - · Abstain from personal attacks. - Keep your grades private.
-It is inappropriate to discuss them in a public forum. - · Act in a professional, courteous manner.
+- · Avoid dominating the conversation if in a group setting. - · Refrain from inappropriate or derogatory language or gestures. - · Abstain from personal attacks. - · Keep your grades private.
+It is inappropriate to discuss them in a public forum. - Act in a professional, courteous manner.

 The above actions disturb other students and are disrespectful to course staff.
-Violations removal from the classroom, Open Lab, or course activities.
+Violations may result removal from the classroom, Open Lab, or course activities.
+They also may result in credit for in-class Participation Projects being revoked.